Yarra Junction

 Employment performance in Yarra Junction has been below expectations when compared to most other areas nationally

-Yarra Junction has a diverse workforce with both white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 5.5% and estimated employment growth of 1.7% in the past year, according to AreaSearch data.
+Yarra Junction has a balanced workforce encompassing both white and blue collar jobs.
+The construction sector is notably prominent with an unemployment rate of 5.6% and estimated employment growth of 1.7% over the past year (AreaSearch data).
+As of September 2025, 1,334 residents are employed while the unemployment rate is 0.9% higher than Greater Melbourne's rate of 4.7%.

-In the past year, employment increased by 1.7%, labour force grew by 0.6%, and unemployment decreased by 1.0 percentage points.
-In contrast, Greater Melbourne saw employment grow by 3.0%, labour force expand by 3.3%, and unemployment rise by 0.3 percentage points.
-As of 25-Nov in Victoria, employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National employment forecasts suggest growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Yarra Junction's employment mix indicates local employment should increase by 5.9% over five years and 12.4% over ten years.
+The area may offer limited local employment opportunities as indicated by Census data on working population versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 1.7% and labour force grew by 0.6%, leading to a decrease in unemployment rate of 1.0 percentage points (AreaSearch analysis).
+In comparison, Greater Melbourne saw employment grow by 3.0%, labour force expand by 3.3%, and unemployment rise by 0.3%.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project overall national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Yarra Junction's employment mix suggests local employment should increase by 5.9% over five years and 12.4% over ten years (simple weighting extrapolation for illustrative purposes).

 Frequently Asked Questions - Employment